History of Jeff Bezos in Timeline

 In January 2025, editorial cartoonist Ann Telnaes resigned from the Post after it refused to run a satirical cartoon critical of the relationship between American billionaires and President Donald Trump.

-February 2025: Dinner with Trump and Changes to Washington Post Opinion Policies
+February 2025: Dinner with Trump and Policy Changes at Washington Post

-In February 2025, Jeff Bezos dined with Elon Musk and Trump at Mar-a-Lago.
-The same night, Bezos announced changes to the Washington Post's opinion policies to promote "free markets and personal liberties" and suppress divergent opinions.
+In February 2025, Jeff Bezos dined with Elon Musk and Donald Trump at Mar-a-Lago.
+That same night, Bezos announced changes to the Washington Post's opinion policies.

-On June 27, 2025, Jeff Bezos married Lauren Sánchez in Venice, with the ceremony attracting mainstream media attention and various celebrities.
+Jeff Bezos and Lauren Sánchez married in Venice on June 27, 2025, with the ceremony attracting mainstream media attention and various celebrities.

 November 2025: Bezos Co-founds Project Prometheus

-In November 2025, Jeff Bezos announced that he co-founded Project Prometheus with Vik Bajaj to focus on using artificial intelligence in engineering and manufacturing computers, spacecraft, and automobiles.
+In November 2025, Jeff Bezos announced that he co-founded Project Prometheus with former Google executive Vik Bajaj.
+The company will focus on using artificial intelligence in engineering and manufacturing computers, spacecraft, and automobiles.

 As of November 30, 2025, the Bloomberg Billionaires Index ranks Jeff Bezos the fifth wealthiest person in the world, with an estimated wealth of $255 billion.